brylevkirill/notes/interesting recent papers.md

 ----
 #### ["RUDDER: Return Decomposition for Delayed Rewards"](https://arxiv.org/abs/1806.07857) Arjona-Medina, Gillhofer, Widrich, Unterthiner, Hochreiter
->	"We propose a novel reinforcement learning approach for finite Markov decision processes with delayed rewards.
-In this work, biases of temporal difference estimates are proved to be corrected only exponentially slowly in the number of delay steps.
-Furthermore, variances of Monte Carlo estimates are proved to increase the variance of other estimates, the number of which can exponentially grow in the number of delay steps.
-We introduce RUDDER, a return decomposition method, which creates a new MDP with same optimal policies as the original MDP but with redistributed rewards that have largely reduced delays.
+>	"In this work, biases of temporal difference estimates are proved to be corrected only exponentially slowly in the number of delay steps.
+Furthermore, variances of Monte Carlo estimates are proved to increase the variance of other estimates, the number of which can exponentially grow in the number of delay steps."
+>	"We propose RUDDER, a novel reinforcement learning approach for finite Markov decision processes with delayed rewards, which creates a new MDP with same optimal policies as the original MDP but with redistributed rewards that have largely reduced delays.
 If the return decomposition is optimal, then the new MDP does not have delayed rewards and TD estimates are unbiased.
-In this case, the rewards track Q-values so that the future expected reward is always zero.
-We experimentally confirm our theoretical results on bias and variance of TD and MC estimates.
+In this case, the rewards track Q-values so that the future expected reward is always zero."
+>	"We experimentally confirm our theoretical results on bias and variance of TD and MC estimates.
 On artificial tasks with different lengths of reward delays, we show that RUDDER is exponentially faster than TD, MC, and MC Tree Search.
 RUDDER outperforms Rainbow, A3C, DDQN, Distributional DQN, Dueling DDQN, Noisy DQN, and Prioritized DDQN on the delayed reward Atari game Venture in only a fraction of the learning time."
->	"At its core RUDDER transforms the MDP in a new one which is not delayed and retains all optimal policies.
-In this new MDP all Q-values are identical to the immediate reward r(s,a) and TD methods are unbiased."
->	"We show the bias correction for TD Methods takes exponentially long if reward is delayed.
-We also show that there may be exponentially many states affected from Q-value variances when MC methods are applied."
+>	"The core of the paper breaks down to transforming the reward function of an MDP into one which is simpler to learn, because the delayed reward is redistributed to key events.
+Also, in non-deterministic cases, high variance in later states are moved back (via reward redistribution) to the key-events responsible for that variance."
->	"Math aside, the big idea of RUDDER is the following: we use an LSTM to predict the return of an episode.
+>	"The big idea of RUDDER is to use LSTM to predict return of an episode.
 To do this, the LSTM will have to recognize what actually causes the reward (e.g. shooting the gun in the right direction causes the reward, even if we get the reward only once the bullet hits the enemy after travelling along the screen).
-We then use a salience method (e.g. layer-wise relevance propagation or integrated gradients) to get that information out of the LSTM, and redistribute the reward accordingly (i.e., we then give reward already once the gun is shot in the right direction).
+We then use a salience method (layer-wise relevance propagation or integrated gradients) to get that information out of LSTM, and redistribute reward accordingly (i.e., we then give reward already once the gun is shot in the right direction).
 Once the reward is redistributed this way, solving/learning the actual reinforcement learning problem is much, much easier and as we prove in the paper, the optimal policy does not change with this redistribution."
+>	"Theoretical results:
+>	- bias-variance treatment via exponential averages and arithmetic means of TD and MC
+>	- variance formula for sampling return from an MDP
+>	- deriving problem of exponentially small bias correction for TD in case of delayed rewards
+>	- deriving problem of single delayed reward increasing variance of exponentially many other action-value values
+>	- concept of return-equivalent MDPs
+>	- return-equivalent transformation of immediate reward MDP into delayed reward MDP which can be used to train LSTM which only sees reward at episode's end
+>	- return-equivalent transformation of delayed reward MDP into MDP with much reduced delay of reward using reward redistribution and return decomposition
+>	"
+>	"Reinforcement learning is about credit assignment.
+Sepp Hochreiter thought about propagating reward backwards 20 years ago, but it was only with sensitivity analysis (derivatives and gradients) which did not work.
+What made it work is contribution analysis (Layer-Wise Relevance Propagation or Integrated Gradients)."
   - `video` <https://youtube.com/playlist?list=PLDfrC-Vpg-CzVTqSjxVeLQZy3f7iv9vyY> (demo)
   - `video` <https://youtu.be/NZEAqdepq0w?t=56m34s> (Hochreiter)
   - `post` <https://widmi.github.io>